ock-group/CHME212-2026-Spring/_sources/docs/lab09/09_lecture_script.md

 ## Example 1: Estimating π with Monte Carlo

-This is the classic "dart-throwing" demonstration.
+This is the classic "dart--throwing" demonstration.
 The idea: randomly throw darts at a unit square.
 The fraction that land inside the quarter-circle of radius 1 is approximately π/4.

 **The geometry:**
 - Square: x ∈ [0, 1], y ∈ [0, 1]